Note: This article about “How To Get Your SSS Static Information?” has been update on January 5, 2023

 - Change in Coverage Status – if the member change his or her employment status.
 As shown in the screenshot above, the member change his status from Employed to Voluntary member.

-- Date of Loan Disqualification – the date when the member was disqualified for his/her loan application.
+- Date of Loan Disqualification – the date when the member was disqualified for his/her loan application (How To Apply SSS Loan).

 - SS Number Withdrawal Reason